AniketDeshmane/APIwithSqliteDb/README.md

 Create the migration : dotnet ef migrations add initial Apply the migrations : dotnet ef database update

+OR

+Create the migration : Add-Migration "Initail"
+Apply the migrations : update database

 ```
 Steps to use this CRUD API project
 1) Git clone the repo